Tarhata Kiram: University of Illinois, 1919–1924

 Kiram chose to attend the University of Illinois in Urbana-Champaign, Illinois.
 Her uncle, the Sultan of Sulu, reportedly objected to her going to the United States, fearing she would return thoroughly Americanized.

-Tarhata attended the University of Illinois between 1919 and 1924.
+Kiram attended the University of Illinois between 1919 and 1924.
 This made her the first Muslim woman from the Philippine Islands to attend a U.S. university.
 She arrived in August 1919 with roommate Carmen Aguinaldo, revolutionary leader Emilio Aguinaldo's daughter.

 Both Kiram's course of study and extracurricular activities were closely monitored by the Bureau of Insular Affairs and the Department of Interior, in Washington D.C., as well as, from the Philippines, Governor Carpenter.
 In addition to cultivating her domestic skills, they were preparing Kiram to lead graduates of the Jolo girls' school in community work.
 To prepare her to be a "lady" fit for such a position, Kiram studied piano and voice.

 Kiram began her studies in the School of Music before moving over to the College of Liberal Arts and Sciences.
 She took up the appearance and activities of a normal American college student and became popular on campus.
 Her love of dancing and parties earned her the nickname "the One and Only Sulu flapper."

 Kiram played with stereotypes, as well.
 She liked to jokingly threaten she might "run amuck," or engage in a suicidal rampage, a commonly held stereotype of Southeast Asian Muslim people.
 This earned her an additional nickname: "Hattie the Headhunter."

-Reporting on her supposed rejection of Muslim culture as "silly," Tarhata's case was seen as evidence of how easily the Moro people might be transformed through education.
+Reporting on her supposed rejection of Muslim culture as "silly," Kiram's case was seen as evidence of how easily the Moro people might be transformed through education.
 At one point, Governor Frank Carpenter worried Kiram's assimilation into American culture had become so complete she might not want to return home to her people.